johnrearden/just-beats/README.md

 The nose test runner was installed, which conveniently runs the coverage report and html generation as part of the test suite, but unfortunately it turned out that nose loads the models before running the tests, so that the model code is never accessed during the tests themselves, and thus does not show up in the coverage report.
 This is a deal-breaker, as the html coverage report is very useful for finding untested parts of the codebase.
+Issue link : https://github.com/jazzband/django-nose/issues/180

 ### Testing page functionality with Selenium
 Note - writing of tests was considerably slowed down by an issue with actions fired by selenium